Farhad-Davaripour/NLP_Article_Review/Distilled_Notes.md

+# Introduction
+Natural Language Processing (`NLP`) is a field of Artificial Intelligence (`AI`) that deals with the interaction between human language and computers.
+Some real life applications of NLP are: Google Translate, Chat bots, Grammarly, Chat GPT, and etc [3].

+# Steps
 The common steps in Natural Language Processing (NLP) involves:
 1. `Tokenization`: The process of breaking down sentences into individual word also called tokens.
 This is typically the first step in converting unstructured data into meaningful information [1].
 Example:
 ><pre> Sentence = "John decided to go to New York to attend the conference."</pre>